2manypistachios/ColorFunc/README.md

 /utils.color.js is the code for color generation on which the UI is built on.

 ## Points of Interest:
-/components/elements: Reusable components with limited if any logic /components/modules: Reusable components with extensive logic /components/layouts: Wrappers
+/components/elements: Low-level components with limited if any logic

+/components/modules: High-level components with extensive logic

+/components/layouts: Wrappers

-/components/state.js: All project states written in recoil.js /utils.Fauna.js: The database methods used for the project called in the API routes.
+/components/state.js: All project states written for recoil.js

+/utils.Fauna.js: The database methods used for the project called in the API routes.

 ## License